CS-4820-Library-Project/COUNTER-5.1-Report-Harvester/README.md

 # COUNTER-5.1-Report-Tool

 This project helps libraries to harvest and manage their Project COUNTER-compliant usage reports.
 Leveraging TypeScript, it processes JSON data to generate TSV reports adhering to the COUNTER 5.0 and COUNTER 5.1 standards.
-Developed within the Electron framework, to craft a user-friendly GUI for seamless interaction.
+Developed within the Electron framework to craft a user-friendly GUI for seamless interaction.

 # Licence
 It is released with all students' permission under the MIT License for open-source software.